-Approximately 2% (991) of total stopped persons were perceived or known to have at least one disability.
+Approximately 3.3% (1,489) of total persons stopped were perceived or known to have at least one disability.

-Per RIPA requirements, multiple perceived disabilities could be selected for each stopped person.
-These perceived disabilities can include but are not limited to vision impairments, hearing impairments, mental health conditions, speech issues, and intellectual or developmental disabilities, etc.5
+Per RIPA requirements, multiple perceived disabilities can be selected for each person stopped.
+These perceived disabilities can include, but are not limited to, vision impairments, hearing impairments, mental health conditions, speech issues, and intellectual or developmental disabilities, etc.5

-5 For additional information see Government Code Section 12525.5; 11 CCR §999.226(a)(9)
+5. For additional information see Government Code Section 12525.5; 11 CCR §999.226(a)(9).